 Meeting with Noëlie Staibano, yoga teacher in Aix-en-Provence.

-Yin is a fairly recent discipline that dates back to the 1990 years and was developed by the American Paul Grilley who followed the teachings of Paulie Zink and was interested in the work of Dr. Hiroshi Motoyama on meridians and chakras.
+Yin is a rather recent discipline which dates from the 1990s and was developed by the American Paul Grilley who followed the teachings of Paulie Zink and was interested in the work of Doctor Hiroshi Motoyama on the meridians and the chakras.
 However, this discipline has its origins in much older sources: Taoist philosophy and traditional Chinese medicine.
-Originally called "Daiost Yoga", Paul Grilley's student, Sarah Powers, gave the current name "Yin Yoga."
+Originally called “Daiost yoga”, Sarah Powers, one of Paul Grilley's students, gave the current name of “Yin Yoga”.

 What is Yin?